SolutionGuidance/psm/INSTALL.md

 ## Database

-We're testing with PostgreSQL 9.6.2.
-PostgreSQL 10 has recently been released and we intend to verify compatibility with it; we'd be happy to hear from anyone who has run the PSM with PostgreSQL 10.x.
+We're testing with PostgreSQL 10.x and 9.6.x.
+You should be fine with anything in the 10.x series or the 9.6.x series.

 - **Storage**: We suggest starting by planning 10 GB for the database, and having a plan to expand or reprovision later.
 We will update